digital-asset/daml/docs/source/getting-started/app-architecture.rst

     daml build
     daml codegen js .daml/dist/create-daml-app-0.1.0.dar -o daml.js

-Now we have a TypeScript interface (types and companion objects) to our Daml model, which we'll use in our UI code next.
+We now have a TypeScript interface (types and companion objects) to our Daml model, which we'll use in our UI code next.

 The UI
 ======